 Look: I, Paul, say to you that if you accept circumcision, Christ will be of no advantage to you.
 I testify again to every man who accepts circumcision that he is obligated to keep the whole law.
-You are severed from Christ, you who would be justified by the law; you have fallen away from grace.
+You are severed from Christ, you who would be justified by the law; you have fallen away from grace. vv.
+2–4

-The author of Hebrews believed it was possible to “drift away” from the message of faith in Jesus Christ.
+Finally, we also see that the author of Hebrews believed it was possible to “drift away” from the message of faith in Jesus Christ.

-I understand there are many sincere followers of Christ who passionately reject any idea of a true believer walking away from the Lord in unbelief.
-I respect their position, but as I study the Word of God, I cannot embrace it because of these repeated warnings by New Testament authors about doing that very thing.
-As a Bible teacher, I feel it is my responsibility to respectfully communicate the message of God’s Word without bias or partiality.
+believer ever walking away from the Lord in unbelief.
+I respect their position, but as I study the Word of God, I cannot embrace it because of repeated warnings by the New Testament authors about doing that very thing.
+As a Bible teacher, it is my responsibility to respectfully communicate the message of God’s Word without bias or partiality.